-The Asia New Zealand Foundation offers New Zealand journalism graduates and newly qualified journalists the opportunity to take up internships at news organisations in Asia.
+The Asia New Zealand Foundation offers New Zealand journalism student graduates and working journalists the opportunity to take up internships at news organisations in Asia.

 The internships range from six weeks to three months in length, and you can negotiate the timing with the host media organisation.

 Applications for 2014 internships have now closed.

 We are offering the following internships in 2014: